nihilor/microfrontends/README.md

 # Microfrontends.de

-Microfrontends are an architectural pattern based on the Unix philosophy.
-To sum it up in my own words:
+Microfrontends are an architectural pattern based on the Unix philosophy to modularize frontends at a high level.
+To sum the Unix philosophy up in my own words:

-> Do one thing well, work with others, use standardized communication.
+> Do one thing well, work with others, use standardized interfaces.

 ## Developing Microfrontends with Webcomponents